GiorgosXou/Random-stuff/note1.md

 Last update : 1/4/2022 22:14 ***(EARLY RELEASE)***

 # Intro
 This is just a "random" note *(in the form of a Markdown file)* meant to be used just for recommendation purposes.
-Contains resources like videos and etc. that I personally find intresting [...]
+Contains resources like videos and etc. that I personally find intresting for the specific purpose of recommendation [...]

 # Resources: